dwightjack/yuzu/packages/yuzu/README.md

 ?> If you want to prevent change events to be emitted, pass a second argument `true` to `setState` (_silent_ update).

+!> state change events are always invoked at component initialization (i.e. when calling `mount` or `init` ) with the state initial values.

 ## Child Components

 In some scenarios you might need to control the lifecycle and state of components nested inside another component.

-In this case you can use the `setRef` method to link a child component's instance to its parent.
+To address such scenarios you can use the `setRef` method to link a child component's instance to its parent.

-As bonus point, when the parent's `destroy` method is executed, every children's `destroy` method is called as well.
+As an added benefit, when the parent's `destroy` method is executed, every children's `destroy` method is called as well.

 !> Yuzu will ensure that all child components have been destroyed before tearing down the parent.